Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

 By design, port 3389 is not allowed on the network security group.
 Therefore, you must create an NSG rule to allow inbound 3389.

-- Open the _AKS-EE-Demo-NSG_ resource in Azure portal and click "Add" to add a new rule.
+- Open the _ESA-Win-Demo-NSG_ resource in Azure portal and click "Add" to add a new rule.

   ![Screenshot showing AKS-EE-Demo-NSG NSG with blocked RDP](./04.png)